NikolaiRadke/Cheapolino/README.md

 # Cheapolino

 The easy-to-build budget version of Nokolino with advanced power saving.
+Cheapolino aims to cost less then **10€** per kit.

 **25.06.2024** Gerber files added.
 **25.06.2024** The PCBs arrived, a testing Cheapolino was build and runs perfectly!